jwpl190/BlueDye/README.md

 BlueDye's output cannot be distinguished from a truly random source.
 There is no known attack vector against the cipher.
 BlueDye holds its ground under known plaintext attack situations.

 # BlueDye as a Hand Cipher
-(see also implementation in python)
+(implemented in python as RedDye26)

 BlueDye run as a hand cipher is a little time consuming because one has to maintain the 26 character state at all times.
 This can be represented by half a deck of cards or written on paper.
 In this example we'll use half a deck of cards(26 cards).